 Our own NJIT President Joel Bloom expressed his support of the new student lobbying initiative.
 Bloom has previously promised not to allow tuition and fees to increase by more than 3% and has so far only allowed the academic costs to go up to 2%.

 Along with reviewing higher education bills and potentially drafting their own, the Lobbying Committee will also be reviewing both the state and federal politicians’ work and voting record as it relates to similar bills.
-“This all means that our purpose in NJSA is not to protest or complain about these regulations but to adjust them to better address our reality as students,” says Naomi George, a fourth-year Law, Technology, and Culture (LTC) major who is a member of the lobbying initiative.
+“This all means that our purpose in NJSA is not to protest or complain about these regulations but to adjust them to better address our reality as students,” says Naomi Segura, a fourth-year Law, Technology, and Culture (LTC) major who is a member of the lobbying initiative.
 “If bills are being passed to limit how many federal loans can be taken out for higher education in the future, we should see a cap placed on tuition.”

 Alisa Scivetti, a second-year fellow LTC major, who is also a member of the Committee echoed the same sentiment: “We are working towards being heard by government officials to influence policy and policy makers, advocate for legislature that secures the rights of the student, working towards a better quality of education and a continuing goal of making higher education more affordable.
 We look forward to hearing from members within our NJIT community and creating a bridge between the college student and the politician.”